Guidance During the COVID-19 Pandemic

 Guidance for Shared Space Partners

 Until at least Phase 4, all in person meetings will be postponed.

 We ask that larger groups be prepared to postpone events.
 Broadway is suggesting all building users that assemble in large groups or engage in activities that include physical or close contact to suspend gathering for a time.
 This will help limit the spread of the virus.
 Smaller groups, consider your options.
 If meeting is necessary, particularly to maintain recovery and support in a time of anxiety, consider meeting in smaller groups if at all possible.
 Consider inquiring if we can accommodate you in a larger room to provide more ample social distancing.

 Guidance for Everyone

 Keep it clean.
 Wash and sanitize your hands frequently, and avoid touching your face.
-Try to practice social distancing, keeping ample space between you and others around you in public spaces.
+Practice social distancing, keeping ample space between you and others around you in public spaces.
 Sneeze or cough into your elbow.

 Stay safe.
 Per CDC Guidelines, we strongly encourage older adults and those with underlying health conditions to stay home when at all possible.